North Omaha, Nebraska: History

 North Omaha has a recorded history extending to 1812 with the founding of Fort Lisa by Manuel Lisa.
 The area was home to Cabanne's Trading Post from the 1820s through the 40s, and in 1846 became home to two encampments that were some 3½ miles apart from one another: Cutler's Park and Winter Quarters.
 This whole area became part of what is now the city of Omaha, Nebraska.

 When Omaha City was founded in 1854 the boundaries were around the present-day downtown core.
-Prospect Hill Cemetery, a North Omaha landmark, was founded on a high hill on the outskirts of Omaha in 1856, and with more than 15,000 burials it included many of the founding figures of Omaha, as well as soldiers from nearby Fort Omaha, immigrants, and many Blacks who worked throughout the city.
+Prospect Hill Cemetery, a North Omaha landmark, was founded on a high hill on the outskirts of Omaha in 1856, and with more than 15,000 burials it included many of the founding figures of Omaha, as well as soldiers from nearby Fort Omaha, immigrants, and many black people who worked throughout the city.

 During the initial period of Omaha history there were a number of outlying towns surrounding it, many of which were located in present-day North Omaha, including Florence, East Omaha, and Saratoga, all of which were settled within a few years of Omaha.
 Scriptown was a land grab by early legislators of the Nebraska Territory who sought to award themselves for working for the new territory.
 Casey's Row was a small neighborhood of Black porters who worked for the local railroads.
 Squatter's Row was an area between North 11th and North 13th Streets, from Nicholas to Locust Streets, behind the Storz Brewery.
 For more than 75 years this area was inhabited solely by squatters.
 Before the city of Omaha extended north beyond Lake Street, mostly Irish settlers inhabited an area known as Gophertown, located north of Saratoga and south of Florence.
 The towns of Benson and Dundee, both in North Omaha, were suburbs of Omaha founded in the 1880s.
 Fort Omaha was a U.S. Army installation that was built starting in 1878, and was home to the Department of the Platte.
 Growth in North Omaha was spurred by the arrival of the Union Pacific Railroad and railyards to the east.

-The older neighborhoods in North Omaha were all founded by 1900, including Bemis Park, Gifford Park, Gold Coast, Kountze Place, Miller Park, Walnut Hill and Orchard Hill.

 The grand Trans-Mississippi and International Exposition was a world's fair held in North Omaha from June through November 1898.
 It attracted more than 1,000,000 visitors to the area in and surrounding Kountze Park, which won the location over other areas, including the Miller Park neighborhood.
 The Expo featured many events in the community, including performances by Buffalo Bill's Wild West Show at the Omaha Driving Park, where it was founded several years prior.
 In 1909 Omaha University opened in the Redick Mansion in the Kountze Place neighborhood.